Skip to main content

 A long-haired cat wearing a red collar lying on a dining table

 Because cats are hunters, they explore the world with their paws.
-Think about it — cats who find a mouse need to bat it and touch it with their paws.
+Think about it — cats who find a mouse need to bat it and touch it with their little hands.
 In doing so, they learn about the mouse and ultimately determine that it’s safe to kill and eat it.
 And guess what?
 They catch and kill their prey with paws, too.

 Your cat’s hunting instincts carry over to the objects he finds around your home.
 This instinct is strong, and when your kitty bats at and touches objects, he may be exploring them and learning about them.
 While he might not be trying to actually knock the items over, it can happen pretty easily.